0xD-N/Project-Lazarus-scipt/README.md

 # 100-Days-of-code-with-python

-This repository contains source code for a script for the game [project lazarus](https://www.roblox.com/games/443406476/Project-Lazarus-ZOMBIES-NAIL-GUN)
+This repository contains source code of a script for the game [project lazarus](https://www.roblox.com/games/443406476/Project-Lazarus-ZOMBIES-NAIL-GUN)

 Features: